Benjamin-RR/Three.js-Introduction/README.md

 You can build websites with 3d objects very easily using Three.js combine with other packages such as "react-three-fiber" which is a React component that renders three.js objects in your SPA on React.
 (If you would like to try this simply install it: npm install three @react-three/fiber)

-Additionally if can use your own made 3d objects made and designed in Blender, saving it as a gltf file.
-Or used pre-existing 3d objects.
-Many resources exist for this, for example https://poly.pizza/.
+Additionally you can use your own 3d objects, designed in Blender, by saving it as a gltf file.
+Or used pre-existing 3d objects, as many resources exist for this, for example https://poly.pizza/.